 BBC Music Introducing continues to be the home of unsigned, undiscovered and under-the-radar music from across the UK.

-- ‘My Music’ and ‘Find a Track’ - including the ability to save tracks and export them to third-party streaming services, although it will still be possible to view the tracks that have been broadcast on BBC Radio, on BBC Sounds, and we are working on developing the ability to save music tracks you’ve heard on the BBC in your favourite commercial music service
+- ‘My Music’ and ‘Find a Track’ - including the ability to save tracks and export them to third-party streaming services. although it is still possible to view the tracks that have been broadcast on BBC Radio, on BBC Sounds, and we are working on developing the ability to save music tracks you’ve heard on the BBC in your favourite commercial music service

 - BBC Music Playlists will no longer be available, but you can continue to enjoy carefully-curated selections of music with our new Music Mixes on BBC Sounds.

-We are working on a new way to save music tracks you've heard on the BBC in your favourite commercial music service, but before that's available we will be switching off the current 'Add a track' and export service by the end of May.
+We are working on a new way to save music tracks you've heard on the BBC in your favourite commercial music service.
+In the meantime we have phasing out the current 'Add a track' and export service later this year.